-Difficult Months Ahead: Why Israel is Afraid of the Lions’ Den
+DIFFICULT MONTHS AHEAD: WHY ISRAEL IS AFRAID OF THE LIONS’ DEN

 This lack of certainty regarding the political identity of killed fighters is fairly unique to Palestinian society, at least since the establishment of the PA in 1994.

-In an interview with Yedioth Ahronoth, translated by Al-Quds, an Israeli commander described what he has witnessed in Jenin during a raid:
+In an interview with Yedioth Ahronoth, translated by Al-Quds, an Israeli commander described what he has witnessed in Jenin during raids:

 Palestinians are simply fed up with the Israeli occupation and with their collaborating leadership.
 They are ready to put it all on the line, in fact, in Jenin and Nablus, they already have.
 The coming weeks and months are critical for the future of the West Bank, and, in fact, for all Palestinians.